 Many commenters were also extremely concerned about the potential unintended consequences that could arise from barring the use of P/P services by certain types of registrants.
 There was an unqualified wave of support for the principle that policy must not unduly restrict the use or P/P services at the expense of fundamental rights.

-The following list summarizes what the WG’s review demonstrates to be some of the genuine and legitimate concerns expressed by many commenters:
+The following list summarizes what the WG believes, as a result of its review, to be some of the genuine and legitimate concerns expressed by many commenters:

 Doxing/SWAT-ing and concerns about physical safety (e.g. stalking, harassment or where registrant is in an unsafe or threatening location)